alanyongy/tft-matchup-predictor/README.md

 ---

 ### 🔧 Background
-**What it does:** Teamfight Tactics pits 8 players in ongoing 1v1 rounds.
+Teamfight Tactics pits 8 players in ongoing 1v1 rounds.
 Each matchup is randomly drawn from a deterministic subset of opponents.
 This tool identifies that subset, overlaying valid opponents each round.

 **Why it matters:** Accurately predicting matchups manually is theoretically possible, but difficult and impractical during gameplay.
 Having accurate matchup info enables optimal unit positioning and strategies that exploit battle dynamics, offering a major edge in high-level play.